sidastro30/Start-Up-Circuit-with-Zero-Steady-State-Current/README.md

 - ##### Steady State (State-Power Down) (Fig4c)
 ![image](https://user-images.githubusercontent.com/81389879/155845704-557510ea-b1de-4496-adcd-a9531c584793.png)

+- ## Conclusion
+Startup circuit with zero steady state current have been simulated.
+Unlike conventional startup circuit,Startup circuit with zero steady state current completely turned OFF once the reference circuit is started.
+Since the circuit consume no steady state current in the normal operation of the reference circuit, a very low startup time is achieved with low power consumption.
+The circuit can be used with any kind of voltage or current reference circuits that need startup circuit.
 - ## Acknowledgements
   - [Kunal Ghosh, Co-founder, VSD Corp.
 Pvt.
 Ltd.](https://www.vlsisystemdesign.com/)
   - [Electrical Engineering Department of IIT Hyderabad, Cloud Based Analog IC Design Hackathon](https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/)